wp-plugins/social-locker/readme.txt

 <li>NEW: User interface fully compatible with the recently released WP 3.8.</li>
 <li>FIXED: A lot of minor bugs.</li>
 </ul>

-<strong>Important:</strong> if you use CDN, please refresh files on your CDN server after installing the update.

 <strong>2.2.7 - 5 Oct 2013</strong><br />
 <ul>